yukt/aggRSquare/README.md

 ### Allele Frequency File
 The allele frequency file should contain two **tab-delimited** columns including SNP and the corresponding allele frequency.
 No header is needed, and any line starting with "#" will be ignored.

 The SNP should be in the format of CHROM:POS:REF:ALT, and the order of SNPs should be exactly the same as that in the input validation file.
-The allele frequency should be float numbers, and any other values will be treated as missingness and igored in the analysis.
+The allele frequency should be float numbers, and any other values will be treated as missingness and ignored in the analysis.

 Example:
 ```